 This is the gold standard in electric breast pumps, but anyone unwilling to spend upwards of $2000 on a breast pump should skip to #2 for Medela's more reasonably-priced option.
 Nothing really compares to the effectiveness and reliability of this breast pump.
 It is the choice of most hospitals and midwives, and sets the bar very high for any other breast pump available on the market.
 In our testing, this pump out-performed every other pump in terms of fast operation and the quantity of breast milk produced.
 The initial ejection of milk occurred in very little time, and the flow was really fantastic.
 Medela was the first to invent the 2-phase expression technology, which works amazingly well.
 You can use it for one or two breasts simultaneously.
 This is the go-to breast pump for moms experiencing NICU stays, poor latching, C-sections, or any other reason to produce high quantities of breast milk in a single sitting.
 Because it's hospital grade, that also means that it is designed with hygiene in mind, so that multiple moms can use the same pump as long as they bring their own accessories.
 That's what makes a hospital grade breast pump truly "hospital grade," in addition to its powerful pumping mechanism.
 Compared to the Medela option below, this one is much more comfortable, has a much higher quality motor, and produces like no other pump we've tried.
 But we also want to mention that the two Medela options use many of the same parts: the breast flanges, membranes, bottles, and bottle caps.
 But you will need to purchase the Symphony tube kit, which includes the tubes and caps that attach the motor to the hoses.
 So, things get pricey here, with the pump coming in at around $2000, and the tube kit around $50.
 Not to mention that there are none of the accessories that are included with the Pump in Style Advanced, like the cooler bag, freezer pack, battery pack, and carrying case.
 Not a high portability pump, but if you want the best breast pump on the market, it might be worth it.
 Note that you can also rent these pumps, though some people think that's not the most sanitary method.
 We also want to note that these have very high resale value, so once you're finished using it, you will be able to sell it for a considerable chunk of change.
 The price being the primary downfall, but the functionality clearly paying off in the long run.
 Some other minor gripes are cleaning the skinny tubes, which can be a bit of a pain, and the membranes are tiny so they are easy to lose or accidentally drop down the drain.
 Overall, our experience with this breast pump was truly fantastic, and we highly recommend it for anyone willing to spend this amount on the best quality breast pump on the market.
 Interested?
 You can check out this Medela Symphony Breast Pump here.

-With a smaller footprint and more features than the Medela, and high comfort and reliability, this is a great choice.
-To be honest, we were surprised that this relative newcomer received such positive reviews from our moms.
+With a smaller footprint and more features than the Medela, and high comfort and reliability, the Spectra S1 and S2 are great choices.
+To be honest, we were surprised that these relative newcomers received such positive reviews from our moms.
 In terms of accessories, it's not the ultimate in automatic pumps; there is no accompanying bag, backpack, or cooler and ice pack.
 What you're getting here is a nice, sleek, hospital-grade breast pump that our moms really fell in love with.
 While the Medela Pump in Style is designed for extended outings, such as bringing it to work or the office, we believe this Spectra system is better for stay/work-at-home moms looking for something that will sit next to the glider or on the bedside table.
 It is perfect for that, since it doesn't include the carrying bag, ice packs, etc that the Medela comes with.
-The moms who tested the Spectra S2 thought that it had more comfortable suction than the Medela, but not quite matching its suction power for those who want a more powerful unit.
+The moms who tested the Spectra S2 and Spectra S1 thought that it had more comfortable suction than the Medela, but not quite matching its suction power for those who want a more powerful unit.
 There are some great features here: the suction strength and speed are separately controlled (so you can fully customize to make the suction exactly like your baby's), you can do single or double breast pumping without losing power, it has a nice night light, a timer, and it is very lightweight and easy to move around.
 We also thought it was very quiet, definitely quieter than the Medela, and something you could use next to a sleeping baby without too much worry.
-We also thought the battery life was quite good, lasting through three full pumping sessions.
+We also thought the S1's battery life was quite good, lasting through three full pumping sessions; the included battery and its relatively small size make this a great pump for working moms who need versatility for when there may not be an outlet available (like in a stall of a restroom).
 Seems like you would only need to charge it overnight, unless you're pumping more than a few times per day.
-Only a few cons with this unit.
+Note that the only real difference between the Spectra S1 and S2 is that the S1 includes a rechargeable battery, while the S2 must be plugged in.
+We did try out the spectra S2 car adapter, which was awesome and relatively inexpensive for providing great versatility (if you might need to pump in the car).
+Only a few cons with the S1 and S2 units.
 First, the parts are somewhat difficult to find as they are not available in most stores that we're aware of.
 If you need a different breast shield size or other spare parts, you'll need to order them online unless your local medical supply company can figure out how to order them.
 We do note, however, that the Medela bottles did fit this unit quite well.
-That brings us to our second con: the bottles Spectra provides are not as nice as the Medela bottles.
+That brings us to our second con: the bottles Spectra provides are not as nice as the Medela bottles, though we were able to fit our Avent bottles onto it without any issues.
 Finally, this doesn't come in a custom sized bag with all the goodies like the Medela.
 Overall, this is a fantastic option if you're looking for a hospital-grade breast pump, though it doesn't come with quite as many goodies as the Medela.
-Usually available online for about $150.
+We prefer the Spectra S1 given that it has a rechargeable battery, though that does add a couple pounds of bulk.
+The premier Spectra S1 with rechargeable battery is usually about $200 online, and the Spectra S2 is usuall available online for about $150.
 Interested?
-You can check out the Spectra S2 breast pump here.
+You can check out the Spectra S1 breast pump here, and the Spectra S2 breast pump here.

 It was only a matter of time until one of the breast pump companies made a smart breast pump that could communicate with your smart-phone - and here it is!
 This Lansinoh Breast Pump will connect to your smartphone (Apple or Android apps) via Bluetooth and automate your scheduling and tracking of pumping sessions.
 They basically took the already excellent Lansinoh Signature Pro breast pump and added an app; so this review is not only applicable to the Lansinoh Smartpump but also the Lansinoh Signature Pro, which is exactly the same except for the Bluetooth and app capability.
 And as evidenced by how fantastic the Lansinoh Signature Pro is, the Bluetooth and app capability are not the best features, or the reason that we're ranking this Lansinoh pump so highly.
 Instead, this breast pump is truly excellent in several more fundamental ways.
 First, it is a hospital-grade breast pump, which means that it can be used by multiple moms as long as each brings their own accessory kit.
 This means that the system likely does a good job isolating the pump and tubes from any milk, moisture, or bacteria (they usually call this a hygienic closed system).
 We do note, however, that the term "hospital grade" is not regulated by the FDA, so breast pump companies can realistically use it however they'd like.
 But in our testing, we thought this Lansinoh breast pump did a really great job keeping the pump itself and the tubes from getting wet with milk or full of moisture.
 Second, it is a very powerful pumping mechanism, leaving several of its competitors in the dust!
 It has two pumping modes (2-minute let-down and longer expression), three pumping styles to match your baby's natural feeding habits (short pulses, medium pulses, and long pulses), and eight suction levels.
 Those suction levels get really powerful, and when you combine it with a longer pulse pumping style (pump style #3), you get some serious action out of this pump.
 It really is "good to the last drop," and we were really impressed with its power.
 And all of the settings can be easily changed using intuitive buttons on the system itself.
 And when you stop pumping, the system automatically tells the app so that it knows exactly how long you pumped for (and you can enter how much milk you produced as well).
 Third, the breast shields are padded and make for some super comfortable breast pumping.
 We can't tell you how nice the padding feels, and what a difference that little feature makes when you're pumping several times a day!
 Fourth, it comes with a lot of great accessories, including the cooler, extra bottles, caps, and nipples that you can attach right to the milk collection bottles and use to feed your baby, rather than connecting to a different baby bottle.
 Finally, the system is super portable and lightweight.
 It fits nicely into the included bag, but can also be slid right into most diaper bags without a hassle.
 It can be plugged into the wall using the included AC adapter, or can be turned into a more portable breast pump by popping in 6 AA batteries to make it a battery powered breast pump.
 The pumping strength was similarly good with the wall adapter and batteries, though the batteries only lasted for a single pumping session.
 So you're definitely better off just plugging it in!
 Downfalls?
 Well, not many, but if we're being picky there are a couple.
 We found it to be quite a bit noisier than most of the other top-ranked systems on this list, which made it a little less ideal for discreetly pumping at work or elsewhere.
 Also, the screen is awesome, but it has no back-light so it doesn't light up at night, making night-time pumping very difficult unless a light is on.
 Usually available online for about $120.
 Interested?
 You can check out the Lansinoh Smartpump breast pump here, or the original Lansinoh Signature Pro double electric breast pump here (without Bluetooth or app capability).